cncf/glossary/content/en/firewall.md

 ## What it is
 A firewall is a system that filters network traffic to protect against malware and network-based threats.
 It can either let traffic pass or block it based on specified rules.
 Firewalls can be hardware, software, or a combination of the two.
-A firewall might be hardware, software, or a combination of the two.

 ## Problem it addresses
 Firewalls are used to protect against malware and network-based threats.